swayf/grako/README.rst

 The project ``examples/regexp`` contains a regexp-to-EBNF translator and parser generator.
 The project has no practical use, but it's a complete, end-to-end example of how to implement a translator using **Grako**.

+The project ``examples/antlr`` contains a ANTLR_ to **Grako** grammar tanslator.
+It is work in progress, but it's already capable of producing a translation for the enclosed ``Python.g`` grammar.
+The project is a good example of the use of models and templates in translation.
+The sample program, ``antlr2grako.py`` generates the **Grako** gramar on standard ouput, but because the model used is **Grako**'s own, the same code can be used to directly generate a parser from an ANTLR_ grammar.
+Please take a look at the *README* to know about limitations.

 License
 =======